godatadriven/whirl/README.md

 ## Structure

-This project is based on docker-compose and the notion of different environments where Airflow is a central part.
+This project is based on docker compose and the notion of different environments where Airflow is a central part.
 The rest of the environment depends on the tools/setup of the production environment used in your situation.

 The _whirl_ script combines the DAG and the environment to make a fully functional setup.